-Also, it pays to apply early, because admitted TU Law students studying energy and natural resources law, including LLMs, are eligible to apply for scholarships which are usually announced in January and due in April or June of each year:
+Admitted TU Law students in the LLM in Energy and Natural Resources Law are eligible to apply for scholarships which are usually announced in January and due in April or May of each year:

 Third Party Funding Opportunities

-- Government & private scholarships: Fulbright, Open Society Institute, Ford Foundation, Rotary International, Edward S. Muskie Graduate Fellowship, AMIDEAST, Inter-American Foundation, PEO, International Peace Scholarships, American Association of University Women Scholarships, Aga Khan Foundation International Scholarship
+Government & private scholarships: LLM-Study.com offers two small scholarships to LLM students, Fulbright, Open Society Institute, Ford Foundation, Rotary International, Edward S. Muskie Graduate Fellowship, AMIDEAST, Inter-American Foundation, PEO, International Peace Scholarships, American Association of University Women Scholarships, Aga Khan Foundation International Scholarship

 For More Information On Funding Sources